simulation-tree/data/README.md

 * Finding embedded resources with file-system-like paths

 ### Sources
-By default, the minimum source expected to be available are entities with the `IsData` component, that are wrapped around in the `DataSource` type.
+By default, the minimum source expected to be available are entities with the `IsData` component.
+These are wrapped around in the `DataSource` type.
 ```csharp
 DataSource source = new(world, "MyProject/Assets/text.txt");
 source.Write("Hello, World!");
 ```

-Systems that implement fetching are encouraged to implement loading from other sources too, to not limit it to just entities.
+Systems that implement fetching are encouraged to implement loading from other sources too, as to not limit it to just entities.
 The [data-systems](https://github.com/game-simulations/data-systems) implementation project is an example of this.